 Provenance and Peer Review: This article was commissioned by the Guest Editors (Ghulam Abbas) for the series “Minimally Invasive Esophageal Surgery”, published in Shanghai Chest.
 This article has undergone external peer review.

-Conflicts of Interest: All authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/shc.2020.02.01).
+Conflicts of Interest: Both authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/shc.2020.02.01).
 The series “Minimally Invasive Esophageal Surgery” was commissioned by the editorial office without any funding or sponsorship.
 The authors have no other conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.